KDAB/KDAlgorithms/README.md

     // prints: 3
 ```

-If you want to modify the result of find_if, then you explictly need to ask for a mutable version:
+If you want to modify the result of find_if, then you explicitly need to ask for a mutable version:

 ```
     std::vector<int> vec{1, 2, 3, 4, 5};